kalubula/100lubuto/fdschedule.md

 |Synchronizing your local repository with GitHub | Bwalya|
 |Changing and adding files |	Lindon |
 | Check out a repository from GitHub |	Lindon |
-| Creating branches for developing and testing new features | 	Lungu
+| Creating branches for developing and testing new features | 	Dean
-| Merging Branches |	Lungu
+| Merging Branches |	Dean
-| Undoing changes |	Lungu
+| Undoing changes |	Dean
 | Tags and releases |	Lindon
 | Summary	| Bwalya |